NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/aeon-stone-agate-ellipsoid.md

 usage: "worn"
 license: "ORC"
 identify:
-description: "This aeon stone allows you to cast 2nd-rank [[Spells/Augury|Augury]] as a divine innate spell once per day.
-The resonant power causes the _augury_ spell from the aeon stone to always succeed at the DC 6 Flat check to give an answer other than "nothing.""
+description: "Over millennia, these mysterious, intricately cut gemstones have been hoarded by mystics and fanatics hoping to discover their secrets.
+Despite their myriad forms and functions, these stones are purportedly all fragments of crystal tools used by otherworldly entities to construct the universe in primeval times.
+When you invest one of these precisely shaped crystals, the stone orbits your head instead of being worn on your body.
+You can stow an _aeon stone_ with an Interact action, and an orbiting stone can be snatched out of the air with a successful Disarm action against you.
+A stowed or removed stone remains invested, but its effects are suppressed until you return it to orbit your head again.
+There are various types of _aeon stones_, each with a different appearance and magical effect.
+Each _aeon stone_ also gains a resonant power when slotted into a special magical item called a _wayfinder_."
-powerTitle:
+powerTitle: "Augury"
 actionEconomy:
 type:
 frequency:
 trigger:
-mechanics:
+mechanics: "This aeon stone allows you to cast 2nd-rank [[Augury]] as a divine innate spell once per day."
-powerTitle2:
+powerTitle2: "Resonant Power"
 actionEconomy2:
 type2:
 frequency2:
 trigger2:
-mechanics2: "**Secondary Effect** "
+mechanics2: "The resonant power causes the _augury_ spell from the aeon stone to always succeed at the DC 6 Flat check to give an answer other than 'nothing'."
 craft:

 #========================================================#